unitreerobotics/avp_teleoperate/README.md

 We tested our code on Ubuntu 20.04 and Ubuntu 22.04, other operating systems may be configured differently.

-For more information, you can refer to [Official documentation ](https://support.unitree.com/home/zh/Teleoperation) and [OpenTeleVision](https://github.com/OpenTeleVision/TeleVision).
+For more information, you can refer to [Official Documentation ](https://support.unitree.com/home/zh/Teleoperation) and [OpenTeleVision](https://github.com/OpenTeleVision/TeleVision).